Lincolnwood, Illinois: Public library

 The Lincolnwood Public Library, established in 1978, is located in the center of the village at Pratt and Lincoln Avenues.
 Madeline Grant was the main driving force behind founding the library, and served as the first library president and later village president.

-The library is governed by a Board of Trustees that meets monthly to make decisions about Lincolnwood Public Library's services, finances, policies, and other business.
-The Board of Trustees is made up of trustees elected to four year terms.
-As of 2021, the Lincolnwood Public Library District's Library Director is Josephine Tucci.
+The library is governed by a board of trustees that meets monthly to make decisions about Lincolnwood Public Library's services, finances, policies, and other business.
+The board of trustees is made up of trustees elected to four year terms.
+As of 2023, the executive director of the Lincolnwood Public Library is Susan Dove Lempke.

 The library has a substantial Historical Collection that includes materials that address the Village of Lincolnwood's history from the time of the Village of Tessville until the COVID-19 pandemic.
 The library is also home to a Library of Things, where Lincolnwood residents can check out items not traditionally found in libraries, including bike repair kits, Dungeon & Dragons kits, Rokus, photography equipment, and more.